Diamond open access: Geographic distribution

-The majority of diamond open access journals are published in Latin America (around 25%) and Europe (around 45%).
+The majority of diamond open access journals are published in Europe (around 45%) and Latin America (around 25%).
 In relative terms, the diamond model is especially prevalent in Latin America (95% of open access journals registered in DOAJ) and Eastern Europe (81%).
 In contrast with Western Europe and North America, the open access movement in Latin America was largely structured around publicly supported platforms like Redalyc or Scielo, rather than APC-based publishers:

 The Latin American region, as a result, owns an ecosystem characterized by the fact that "publishing" is conceived as acts of "making public", of "sharing", rather than the activity of a profit-driven publishing industry (...)
 Latin American academic journals are led, owned and financed by academic institutions.
 It is uncommon to outsource editorial processes.

-The OA Diamond Study attributes these differences to the presence or absence of large, privately owned publishers, stating that "Most major, large commercial publishers are based in Western Europe or US/Canada, which explains some of the relative dominance of the APC-model in these regions.
+The OA Diamond Study attributes these differences to the absence of large, privately owned publishers, stating that "Most major, large commercial publishers are based in Western Europe or US/Canada, which explains some of the relative dominance of the APC-model in these regions.
 Without these publishers, Western Europe and US/Canada would be more similar to other regions."
 Additionally, Latin American journals have long been neglected in the main commercial indexes, which may have encouraged the development of local initiatives.

 The diamond model has come to embody an ideal of social justice and cultural diversity in emerging and developing countries.
 Diamond open access journals are more likely to be multilingual (38%): "while English is the most common language [...]
 Spanish, Portuguese and French play a much more important role for OA diamond journals than for APC-based ones.
 Generally, this holds for most languages other than English."